Master of Science (MSc) Management Practice

 Student Testimonial

-I chose the Msc in Management Practice to gain knowledge on the different management domains required to tailor and shape the business.
+I chose the MSc in Management Practice to gain knowledge on the different management domains required to tailor and shape the business.
 The most exciting part about the course is the enthusiasm of professors towards the students.
 I like the way professors handled students' queries.

 All the lectures are focused on ongoing topics around the world and based on interactive session rather than monotonous theoretical lectures.
 My favourite module was HRM taught by professor David Wallace.
 He is an excellent professor with in-depth knowledge about the subject.